TillF/WASA-SED/docs/index.md

-soilSpecHeat	2.18	#Spec. heat capacity of soil (kJ/kg/K) weightAirTemp	0.5	#Weighting param. for air temp. (-) in 0...1 lat	42.4	#Latitude of centre of study area lon 0.55	#Longitude of centre of study area do_rad_corr .TRUE. #modification of radiation with aspect and slope do_alt_corr=.TRUE.   #modification of temperature with altitude of LU
+soilSpecHeat	2.18	#Spec. heat capacity of soil (kJ/kg/K) weightAirTemp	0.5	#Weighting param. for air temp. (-) in 0...1 lat	42.4	#Latitude of centre of study area lon	0.55	#Longitude of centre of study area do_rad_corr	.TRUE.	#modification of radiation with aspect and slope do_alt_corr	.TRUE.	#modification of temperature with altitude of LU tempLaps	-0.006	#Temperature lapse rate for modification depending on elevation of TC (°C/m) tempAmplitude	8	#Temperature amplitude to simulate daily cycle (°C]) tempMaxOffset	2	#Offset of daily temperature maximum from 12:00 (h) snowFracThresh	0.02	#Threshold to determine when TC snow covered (m)
 ```

 **19)** ```lu2.dat```<br>